-Green Sanctuary Meeting: this Sunday, June 3rd, 12:30 in the Fletcher Room.
+Green Sanctuary meeting: This Sunday, August 5th, 12:30 in the Fletcher Room

-Any member or guest interested in UUCJ’s environmental efforts is encouraged to attend.
+Any member or guest interested in UUCJ’s efforts to “green” the Sanctuary is encouraged to attend.
 Brief updates will be given and future plans discussed.
 All are welcomed!